Merck Manual

 • Whether pulse, blood pressure, and heart rate are normal (to make sure blood is reaching the brain)

-People are treated first in an emergency department and then admitted to a hospital intensive care unit.
+People are treated first in an emergency department and then admitted to a hospital intensive care unit (ICU).
 In both places, nurses can monitor heart rate, blood pressure, temperature, and the oxygen level in the blood.
 Any abnormalities in these measurements are immediately corrected to prevent further damage to the brain.
-Oxygen is often given immediately, and a tube is inserted into a vein (intravenous line) so that drugs or sugar (glucose) can be given quickly.
+Oxygen is often given immediately, and a tube is inserted into a vein (intravenous line) so that medications or sugar (glucose) can be given quickly.

 Treatment to control breathing

-If doctors suspect that the pressure within the skull is increased, a breathing tube is inserted through the mouth so that mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
-Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more can be used to make sure that enough carbon dioxide is exhaled and to maintain adequate oxygen levels in the blood.
+If doctors suspect that the pressure within the skull is increased, a breathing tube is inserted through the mouth so that mechanical ventilation can be used to make sure that enough carbon dioxide is exhaled and to maintain adequate oxygen levels in the blood.
 Most people with brain herniation need a mechanical ventilator to breathe for them.
 Mechanical ventilation is also used to quickly decrease the increased pressure within the skull.

 Mechanical ventilation can cause agitation, which can be treated with a sedative.